MilliPress/MilliCache/docs/05-usage/20-cache-clearing.md

 ### Post Updates

-When a post is created, updated, or deleted:
+When a post is created, updated, unpublished (trashed, set to draft or private), or deleted:

 - The post's URL is cleared
 - Related archives are cleared (category, tag, author, date)